 1. Establish your content goals and audience.

 Your goals will inform the content you want to create and the audience you're trying to reach.
+As always, knowing your customer is the foundation of great content.

 2. Clearly define the roles and responsibilities of everyone on your team.

-For content creation workflows, you'll need content creators (bloggers, YouTubers, videographers, etc.), editors, type, and other stakeholders involved in content creation.
+For content creation workflows, you'll need content creators (bloggers, YouTubers, videographers, etc.), editors, and other stakeholders involved in content creation.

-Whether your team is using a a task-based workflow or a status-based workflow, everyone involved must have a clear definition of their role, duties, and where they fit within the process.
+Whether your team is using a task-based workflow or a status-based workflow, everyone involved must have a clear definition of their role, duties, and where they fit within the process.

 Senior editors or project managers will give the final approval to launch each episode in the series.